Applied Marine Ecology and Conservation, MSc

 Careers

-The programme will prepare you for employment with the range of organisations involved in marine conservation, such as statutory conservation bodies, other government departments, environmental consultancies, and non-governmental organisations, by aligning training in skills and expertise with employer’s needs, and helping you to establish a network of professional contacts.
+The programme will prepare you for employment with the range of organisations involved in marine conservation, environmental assessment, and resource management, such as statutory nature conservation bodies, other government agencies involved in marine science and management, environmental consultancies, and non-governmental organisations, by aligning training in skills and expertise with employer’s needs, and helping you to establish a network of professional contacts.

-The research skills you will acquire will provide a foundation for further training in academic research.
-The knowledge and skills developed in the programme will also be applicable in fields of environmental assessment or resource management beyond marine ecology and conservation.
+The research skills you will acquire will provide a strong foundation for further training in academic research.

 The UK’s Natural Environment Research Council has published an analysis of the “most wanted” postgraduate and professional skills in the ecological and environmental sector.
 Our MSc programme has been specifically designed to provide you with many of these sought after skills so that you are highly competitive in whatever career you choose to follow.

-In addition to acquiring discipline-specific skills, the activities within our programme are designed to provide you with ample opportunity to develop generic skills required by employers, including communication in a variety of modes, critical thinking, problem-solving, team work, numeracy, data management, modelling, time management, and interdisciplinarity.
+In addition to acquiring discipline-specific skills, the activities within our programme are designed to provide you with ample opportunity to develop widely applicable skills valued by employers, including communication in a variety of modes, critical thinking, problem-solving, team work, numeracy, data management, modelling, time management, and interdisciplinarity.

 Career Opportunities